Frequently Asked Questions

 Question: My child has a younger sibling who is not yet able to sit quietly on his own.
 Will other arrangements need to be made during weekly lessons?

 Answer: Parental involvement is important for a beginning Suzuki violin student.
-In order to provide the best possible instruction for your child, it is recommended that younger siblings stay home until they can sit quietly and observe the lesson.
+In order to provide the best possible instruction for your child, parents make other arrangements for younger siblings until they can sit quietly and observe the lesson.
 This enables the Suzuki parent to be fully immersed in the experience.

 Question: Will my child learn how to read music?